 What causes virilism?
 2 possible conditions

-Virilization is a condition that causes a female to develop male-pattern hair growth and other masculine traits.
-Women with virilization often have an imbalance in the sex hormones estrogen and testosterone.
+Virilization is a condition in which women develop male-pattern hair growth and other masculine physical traits.
+Women with virilization often have an imbalance in sex hormones, such as estrogen and male sex hormones, or androgens, like testosterone.

-Virilization is caused by an overproduction of testosterone or use of anabolic steroids, synthetic substances that act like the male hormone testosterone.
+The use of anabolic steroids can also cause virilization.
+These are synthetic substances that act like the male hormone testosterone.

 Other causes of virilization include:

-- use of steroids to increase muscle mass
+- the use of steroids to increase muscle mass

 Cases of virilization caused by PCOS are usually mild.
 Doctors don’t know exactly what causes PCOS.
-However, they believe that high insulin levels and genetics play a role.
-Women with PCOS often have masculine characteristics, including male pattern baldness and facial hair.
+However, they believe that high insulin levels, low-grade inflammation, and genetics may play a role.
+Women with PCOS often have masculine physical characteristics, including male-pattern baldness and facial hair.

-Tell your doctor about all the symptoms or physical changes you’ve experienced.
+Tell your doctor about all of the symptoms or physical changes you’ve experienced.
 Mention any medications you’re currently taking, including birth control.
-PCOS tends to run in families, so learning your family’s medical history can help your doctor determine the cause of your virilization.
+Learning and sharing your family’s medical history can also help your doctor determine the cause of your virilization.

-If your doctor is unable to diagnose the cause of virilization right away, he or she may take a blood sample.
-The blood sample will be tested for the presence of testosterone, estrogen, progesterone, and other hormones.
-An increased level of male sex hormones is usually an indication of this condition.
+If your doctor suspects that you may have characteristics of virilization, they’ll take a blood sample.
+Your blood sample will be tested for testosterone, estrogen, progesterone, and other hormones.
+An increased level of androgens is usually a sign of this condition.

-The doctor will perform a test called the dexamethasone suppression test if you have a higher-than-normal level of androgens in your blood.
-This test will help determine where the excess androgens are coming from.
-If the doctor suspects that they are caused by a cancerous adenoma, he or she will perform an imaging test, such as a computed tomography (CT) scan.
-This will allow the doctor to view structures within the body in detail.
-Your doctor can determine if abnormal growths are present using the imaging scans.
+If you have elevated levels of androgens in your blood, your doctor may perform a test called the dexamethasone suppression test.
+This test will help them determine the cause of the excess androgens.
+If your doctor suspects you have a cancerous adenoma, they’ll perform an imaging test, such as a CT scan.
+This will allow them to view structures within your body in detail.
+Your doctor can learn if abnormal growths are present using the imaging scans.

-If a tumor isn’t to blame, the doctor may prescribe oral contraceptives to help balance your hormone levels.
-He or she may prescribe an oral contraceptive that blocks your testosterone production completely.
+If a tumor isn’t to blame, your doctor may prescribe birth control pills.
+These can help regulate your hormone levels.
+They may also prescribe medications that block your androgen receptors.